plsuwu/plsuwu/src/docs/writeups/rock_paper_psychic.md

 returned [this Nim RC4 library on GitHub](https://github.com/OHermesJunior/nimRC4).

 The function from this library expects
-- argument one -`TM_..._38` - to be a key,
+- argument one - possibly `TM_..._38` - to be a key,
-- argument two - `TM_...39` to be a hexadecimal string containing the ciphertext.
+- argument two - possibly `TM_...39` to be a hexadecimal string containing the ciphertext.

-The example here seems to align pretty well with the function calls and values in this program, so lets try this out and run it through cyberchef:
+The example closely aligns with the function calls and values in this program, so let's test this theory and run it through cyberchef:

 ![Untitled](/img/rock_paper_psychic_img/Untitled%205.png)